-KSKQ is an independent, non-commercial, all-volunteer Community Radio Station located in the Rogue Valley.
+KSKQ is an independent, non-commercial, all-volunteer Community Radio Station located in the Rogue Valley in Southern Oregon.
 It was founded 13 years ago to be an alternative voice to corporation-controlled media.
 In fact the original inspiration for applying to the FCC to create the station came from people thirsting to hear “Democracy Now.”
 The airwaves are a public good.
 KSKQ was created to give the airwaves back to the people.

 KSKQ began by streaming from a garage, then became a low-power FM radio station, broadcasting from behind a ridge to its city of origin, Ashland, Oregon.
-When the opportunity arose, it applied for and was granted a full-power license and now broadcasts at 89.5 FM and 94.1 FM to all of Jackson County from its main antenna, located on an old wooden fire tower, and a translator that beams the signal straight into the County’s most populous city, Medford.
+The licence-holder for KSKQ is the nonprofit, Multicultural Association of Southern Oregon.
+When the opportunity arose, it applied for and was granted a full-power license and the station now broadcasts 24/7 at 89.5 FM and 94.1 FM to all of Jackson County.
+The main antenna is located on an old wooden fire tower in the Cascade Mountains east of Ashland.
+A translator was recently added to beam the signal straight into the County’s most populous city, Medford.
 Its high-quality programming can be heard around the world on www.kskq.org. or via smart phone app.
 Each step of the way was obtained with the hard work and tenacity of volunteers and the support of compassionate professionals willing to donate their expertise—all on an amazingly low budget.

 The station has sustained continual growth in the number and quality of locally produced programs.
 KSKQ makes the airwaves available to citizens, non-profits and local musicians through a variety of ways at the studio, and even broadcasts live from community events and performances.

 Why are we seeking financial support through a crowd-funding campaign?